A Survey on Collaborating Small and Large Language Models for Performance, Cost-effectiveness, Cloud-edge Privacy, and Trustworthiness: Privacy-preserving Cloud–Edge Collaboration

 \section{Privacy-preserving Cloud–Edge Collaboration}

-Deploying LLMs on edge devices is limited by storage and computation constraints.
-A practical alternative is a cloud–edge architecture where lightweight SLMs handle local, context-aware tasks, and cloud-based LLMs provide broader generalization.
-However, transmitting sensitive data from trusted edge SLMs to semi-trusted cloud LLMs raises privacy concerns, as personally identifiable or proprietary information may be logged and leaked for training~\cite{duan_privacy_2024}, posing long-term security and compliance risks.
+Deploying LLMs on edge devices is limited by hardware constraints.
+A practical alternative is a cloud–edge framework where lightweight SLMs handle local, context-aware tasks, and cloud-based LLMs provide broader generalization \cite{lv2023duet,shao2025division}.
+However, transmitting sensitive data from trusted edge SLMs to semi-trusted cloud LLMs raises privacy concerns, as personally identifiable or proprietary information may be logged and leaked for training~\cite{duan_privacy_2024}, posing long-term data security risks.

-To balance privacy and performance, privacy-preserving collaboration has emerged at both the inference and fine-tuning stages.
-At the inference stage, SLMs act as \textbf{Sensitive Information Gatekeepers}, filtering or anonymizing data before sending it to LLMs, or as \textbf{All-Information Guardians}, retaining private context locally and integrating it after generation.
-At the fine-tuning stage, collaboration occurs through \textbf{SLMs as Learners} (learning from LLMs via distillation), \textbf{LLMs as Learners} (adapting via proxy tuning using SLM signals), or \textbf{Collaborative Learners} (jointly improving through federated knowledge transfer).
+To balance privacy and performance, privacy-preserving cloud-edge collaboration has emerged at both the inference and fine-tuning stages.
+At the \textit{inference stage}, SLMs act as {(1) Sensitive Information Gatekeepers}, filtering or anonymizing data before sending it to LLMs, or as {(2) All-Information Guardians}, retaining private context locally and integrating it after generation.
+At the \textit{fine-tuning stage}, collaboration occurs via {(1) SLMs as Learners} (learning from LLMs via distillation), {(2) LLMs as Learners} (adapting via proxy tuning using SLM signals), or {(3) Collaborative Learners} (jointly improving through federated knowledge transfer).